Multicell experiments for marginal treatment effect estimation of digital ads

+Since $D$ and $Z$ are observed in the data, it is straightforward to estimate $p(\cdot)$.\footnote{In reality, we recognize that platforms allow advertisers to target users based on observables $X$, but these platforms often do not report their results at the same granular level.
+In this case, the platform could implement our empirical methodology on the advertiser's behalf, or the platform could report the appropriate objects after integrating over $X$.}

-Figure \ref{fig:exp_design} illustrates this experimental design.
-It can be seen as a single-cell design.
+Figure \ref{fig:exp_design} illustrates this experimental design, which can be viewed as a single cell.
 Within this cell, units are randomly assigned to $Z=1$ or $Z=0$.
-Since $\nu(1) \in (0,1)$, some, but not all units that are eligible to receive treatment are actually treated ($D=1$)---left column of Figure \ref{fig:exp_design}---, and because $\nu(0)=0$, none of the units that are ineligible to receive treatment are treated ($D=0$)---right column of Figure \ref{fig:exp_design}.
+Since $p(1) \in (0,1)$, some, but not all units that are eligible to receive treatment are actually treated ($D=1$)---left column of Figure \ref{fig:exp_design}---, and because $p(0)=0$, none of the units that are ineligible to receive treatment are treated ($D=0$)---right column of Figure \ref{fig:exp_design}.

 This setup corresponds to an experiment with \textit{one-sided noncompliance}, a typical experimental design in many online advertising settings.
 Under standard conditions, any experimental design that features a binary treatment and a valid binary instrument can identify a local average treatment effect (LATE) parameter.
 However, one-sided noncompliance gives us the ability to estimate another important treatment effect parameter, the average treatment effect on the treated (ATT), defined as $\text{ATT}\equiv \mathbb{E} \left [Y_1 - Y_0 \middle \vert D=1 \right ]$, because it implies that $\text{ATT}=\text{LATE}$.